dougbutner/gold/README.md

 Project Owner/Rep?
 Interested?
 Open a URTOKEN/SILVER pool + [Let us know](https://t.me/ToMoonForEarth)

-Community Tokens may change every quarter.
-Main + Family reward tokens can change every year, and be added (but not removed) each quarter.
+> * - Community Tokens may change every quarter.
+Main tokens should change every year, and be changed each quarter.

 # The 54 Golden Moons 🧑‍🚀

+Golden Moons represent a collective goal - reaching a GOLD price that's on the mirrored Fibonacci sell orders.
+Starting with Moon 16, we'll send out a NFT to the top GOLD economy participants + GOLD holders for each moon we land on.
+To land on the moon requires areacing above the price on the spot market, that is, clearing the sell order the moon represents, and thus raising that much funding.

 *last two digits are insignificant until moon 27*